DiegoSalas27/web-scraping-walmart/README.md

 # poc-walmart
 This projects implements evading IP tracking by rotating residential proxies via VPN, Updating cookies.
-This techniques should allow us to scrape through Walmart website without being blocked
+This techniques should allow us to scrape through Walmart website without being blocked.
+Used for educational purposes only

 ## Environment variables:
 It will be necessary to create an .env file in the root of this project with the following entries: